ThinkR-open/isc-proposal/proposal_neo4j.md

 will be developed in parallel with the packages previously described.

-As it is less fundamental to the R-Neo4J reboot and extension, it won’t be included in the grant programm.
+As it is less fundamental to the R-Neo4J reboot and extension, it won’t be included in the grant program.
 However, we estimate its release to be concomitant with the release of `{cyphersugar}`.

 ### Communicating on the R-Neo4J reboot

-A big part of a project success is communication.
-We plan to participate in conferences and meetups to present the result of this reboot, and give workshop on the use of these packages.
+A big part of a projects success is communication.
+We plan to participate in conferences and meetups to present the result of this reboot, and give workshops on the use of these packages.

 We also plan to write a manual using `{bookdown}` entitled “Using Neo4J from R”.
-It will guide through the whole process of using the packages we’ve developed.
+It will guide users through the whole process of using the packages we’ve developed.
 This will be freely available.

 ## How Can The ISC Help

 R and Neo4J are both open-source technologies for companies and academic applications.
-All the packages we mentioned will be release as open source tools, and we hope they will be adopted by a large audience of academics and professionnals.
+All the packages we mentioned will be released as open source tools, and we hope they will be adopted by a large audience of academics and professionnals.